robfors/esruby-bind/README.md

 Using this gem, any kind of object can be passed between the Ruby and JavaScript environments.
 Even though both languages are object-oriented and appeared similar at first, throughout the development of this project, I learned to how differently they truly are.
 As such, I have made many assumptions on how these languages should interact with each other to keep the interface simple for the majority of use cases.

 ## Global Namespace
-Let's start by assessing each languages global namespace.
-The JavaScript namespace can be assessed in Ruby by using the `JavaScript` object.
+Let's start by assessing each language's global namespace.
+The JavaScript namespace can be assessed in Ruby using the `JavaScript` object.

 *JavaScript:*
 ```js